-The chip provides two power-supply modes to its PA: VBAT mode and VANT mode.
+The RF PA module has two power-supply modes including VBAT mode and VANT mode.

-- In VBAT mode, the PA of the chip is directly supplied by its battery voltage.
-The maximum output power is related to power supply voltage, for example, the maximum power is 10 dBm or so at 3.3 V power supply, and 6 dBm at 1.8 V. - In VANT mode, the PA of the chip is supplied with 1.4 V voltage by the embedded DCDC or LDO.
-In this mode, output power won't change with AVDD basically, and the power stays constantly around 4 dBm.
-Corresponding to the VBAT mode, the VANT mode is more power-saving at the same TX power.
+- In VBAT mode, the RF PA module is supplied by 3.3 V voltage regulated from 4.2V lithium battery or directly from two AA/AAA batteries in series.
+The maximum output power is related to power supply voltage of RF PA, for example, the maximum output power is 10 dBm at 3.3 V power supply, and 6 dBm at 1.8 V. - In VANT mode, the RF PA module is supplied with 1.4 V voltage by the embedded DCDC and LDO.
+In this mode, the output power won't change with AVDD3 which is converted from VBAT voltage, and the maximum output power is 5 dBm or less.

+Comparing to the VBAT mode, the VANT mode is more power-saving at the same TX power.